cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 ## Summary

-That takes care of the preliminary setup for the projects.
+That takes care of the preliminary setup for the project.
 In the next post we will cover how to play and view videos inside Unity from both video files and a webcam.